El Salvador: Crime

-By 2020, the Homicides decreased to an average of 3.63 of murders per day, reaching a total of 1,322 homicides which accounts about half of the murders occurred in 2019.
-By 2021, the country recorded 1,140 homicides, 201 fewer murders than the previous year.
-Hence recording, an average of 3.12 murders per day.
-That year had the lowest number recorded since the end of the civil war in 1992, according to official data.
+Homicide rates

+In 2004, there were 41 intentional homicides per 100,000 citizens, with 60% of the homicides committed being gang-related.
+In 2012, the homicide rate had increased to 66 per 100,000 inhabitants, more than triple the rate in Mexico.
+In 2011 there were an estimated 25,000 gang members at large in El Salvador, with another 9,000 in prison.
+The most well-known gangs, called "maras" in colloquial Spanish, are Mara Salvatrucha and their rivals Barrio 18.
+Maras are hunted by death squads including Sombra Negra.

+In 2015, there were 6,650 homicides recorded in El Salvador.
+In 2016, at least 5,728 people were murdered.
+In 2017, there were 3,962 recorded homicides.
+In 2018, there were 3,348 recorded deaths.
+In 2019, authorities reported a total of 2,365 homicides.
+In 2020, there were only 1,322 reported homicides.
+In 2021, the country recorded 1,140 homicides.
+According to official data, 2021 had the lowest number of recorded murders since the end of the civil war in 1992.

+By 2022, El Salvador had a homicide rate of 7.8 per 100,000 individuals.
+On 10 May 2023, Bukele stated on Twitter that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.
+This announcement was accompanied by a video detailing his government's claims about this dramatic change in the occurrences of homicide.
+In 2024, El Salvador reported a homicide rate of 1.9 per 100,000 people, a figure lower than any other Latin American country.
+This rate represents a 98% decrease in nine years.

-Crackdown on gangs
+2022 crackdown on gangs

 Beginning on 25 March 2022, three days of gang-related violence occurred that left 87 people dead.
 In response, President Bukele asked the Salvadoran parliament to ratify a state of emergency.
 On 26 March, Bukele also ordered the police and army to initiate mass-arrests against those responsible for the violence.

 A day later, Congress approved a "State of Emergency" that gives legal coverage to arrest any citizen suspected to be a gang member even with no proof.
-In addition, Congress also approved reforms to increase the maximum sentence for gang member from nine to 45 years in prison and punish the dissemination of gang messages, including independent journalism talking about the gang crisis, with up to 15 years in prison.
+In addition, Congress also approved reforms to increase the maximum sentence for gang membership from 9 to 45 years in prison and punish the dissemination of gang messages, including independent journalism talking about the gang crisis, with up to 15 years in prison.

-The law is directed against those who "mark" their territories with acronyms of the gangs, a practice that gang members use to intimidate; and threaten with death those who denounce them to the authorities.
-The Directorate of Penal Centers began to erase the graffiti that the gangs use to mark the territory in which they operate.
+The law was directed against those who "mark" their territories with acronyms of the gangs, a practice that gang members use to intimidate, and threaten with death those who denounce them to the authorities.
+The Directorate of Penal Centres began to erase the graffiti that the gangs use to mark the territory in which they operate.

-The Mara Salvatrucha (MS-13) and Barrio 18 gangs, among others, add up to some 70,000 members, and as of March 16,000 of them are in prison, but according to the reports of the latest arrests, the figure would rise to more than 25,000 culprits.
-The siege in Soyapango has erased graffiti from previously dangerous areas, and has captured and imprisoned dangerous gang members from various communities in Soyapango.
+The Mara Salvatrucha (MS-13) and Barrio 18 gangs, among others, were estimated in 2022 to have around some 70,000 members, and as of August 2023, around 72,000 suspected gang members have been sent to prison as a part of the government crackdown on the gangs.